 From 1989 she combines the realization of individual works with others carried out in co-authorship with the multidisciplinary musician and artist José Iges, among which are works of sound and radio art for stations such as RAI, ORF, Radio France, YLE, ABC of Australia, WDR of Cologne and RNE, sound and visual installations, performances and concerts.

 Since 1977 she has combined the realization of her artistic production with various teaching activities, being from 1991 to 2011 a professor at the Faculty of Fine Arts in the University of Salamanca.

 She has received numerous and important recognitions.
 In 2010 she received the Gold Medal for Merit in Fine Arts.
 In 2015 she was awarded the National Spanish Arts Prize.
 In 2017 she was awarded the Velázquez Prize for Visual Arts.
-And in 2018 she received from the Government of the Canary Islands the Gold Medal of the BBAA.
+And in 2018 she received from the Government of the Canary Islands the Gold Medal in Fine Arts.

-In 2020, her work is part of Freijo Gallery's 10th Anniversary virtual exhibition, So far, so close.
-That same year, MNCARS organized a solo exhibition of her work, entitled Our Memory is Being Stolen.
+In 2020 MNCARS organized a solo exhibition of her work, entitled Our Memory is Being Stolen.